 This rapid evolution can sometimes make it difficult to keep up, but it makes for a fun ride when you love what you do and you are driven by discovery.

-My interest in programming can be traced back to when I was 10 and was given six floppy disks containing Visual Basic 3.0 by an uncle (Thanks steve!).
-I would spend much of my teenage years writing various programs (well, finding code and tailoring for quite some time).
-The need to distribute these programs lead to building websites for myself and soon others.
+My interest in software can be traced back to when I was 10 and was given six floppy disks containing Visual Basic 3.0 by an uncle (Thanks steve!).
+I would spend much of my teenage years writing various programs (well, finding code and tailoring for quite some time, a.ka. typical script kiddie).
+The need to distribute these programs lead to building websites for myself and others.